Christopher Nolan's Oppenheimer, Oscar for Best Film 2024: (Re)discover our review

 To tell the story of this rich life, Nolan takes as his starting point a trial in which the physicist faces serious charges of treason.
 And to prove that he was not working for the Soviet forces, Oppenheimer recounts his life story.
 For the first time in Nolan's cinema, politics take on a foundational role, the subject matter is weighty and the characters complex.
 Yet this doesn't allow Oppenheimer to match the success of his previous films.

 What Christopher Nolan likes to do is twist his story, mix temporalities and blur the lines.
 He did this in Memento, Inception, Interstellar, Dunkirk and Tenet.
-It's clear that he also wanted to do this for Oppenheimer, but he faces a major obstacle in being inspired by a true story.
+It's clear that he also wanted to do this for Oppenheimer, but he faced a major obstacle in being inspired by a true story.
 In fact, to twist his story, he keeps going back and forth in time.
 The only result is to lose our way: we never really know in which year the story lingers, and this weighs down the process, which loses its power.
-In the end, Oppenheimer is a simple biopic like the dozens we see every year, but in form, it's terribly convoluted and pretentious.
+In the end, Oppenheimer is a straightforward biopic like the dozens we see every year, but in terms of form, it's terribly convoluted and pretentious.

 Nolan multiplies stylistic effects and clumsiness to add his authorial touch to the story, but it doesn't work.
 For example, the alternation of black and white and color, supposed to differentiate between objective facts and Oppenheimer's subjective truth, never gives that impression.
 Nothing in the staging emphasizes this difference, and it ultimately has no impact on the story.
 As a result, the viewer is faced with an interminable three-hour film that's long and unwieldy.
 While the technical quality is beyond reproach, the whole thing is terribly lacking in emotion.
 Tenet was already a cold film, but Oppenheimer is even colder.
 And the parade of stars in the cast doesn't help, as these big Hollywood names are reduced to cameos that would make Wes Anderson green with envy.
 In addition to the main cast (Robert Downey Jr., Florence Pugh, Matt Damon, Bennie Safdie, etc.), Alden Ehrenreich, Rami Malek, Casey Affleck, Kenneth Branagh, Jack Quaid (Hughie in The Boys), Dane DeHaan and Gary Oldman all appear for a scene or two.